-My visit to Dau Falls in Samboan was low-key one of the best adventures I had in South Cebu in the Philippines.
+My visit to Dao Falls in Samboan (also known as Dau Falls, or Dau Waterfalls) was low-key one of the best adventures I had in South Cebu in the Philippines.

-The most famous waterfall in Cebu (and perhaps in all of the Philippines) is Kawasan Falls which is visited by more than 1000 people on a single day… What most people don’t realise is that right around the corner from Kawasan is a series of other incredible and off-the-beaten-path waterfalls, like Dao Falls, which are equally just as amazing and far fewer tourists.
+The most famous waterfall in Cebu (and perhaps in all of the Philippines) is Kawasan Falls which is visited by more than 1000 people on a single day… What most people don’t realize is that right around the corner from Kawasan is a series of other incredible off-the-beaten-path waterfalls, like Dao Falls, which are equally just as amazing with far fewer tourists.

 So what is so unique about Dao Waterfall compared to the rest?
-Well, to start with, it is recognised as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to Dau Falls is an epic adventure in itself.
+Well, to start with, it’s recognized as the tallest set of falls in the Samboan region and secondly, the jungle trail trek to get to these falls is an epic adventure in itself.
 Convinced?!

-So without further ado, here is my complete guide to Dau Falls in Cebu including how to get there, how much it costs and what to expect!
+So without further ado, here is my complete guide to Dau Falls in Cebu including how to get there, how much it costs and what to expect when you arrive.

 Dau Waterfall is located in the Samboan Region in South Cebu, Philippines.